wabiloo/vscode-m3u8-language/README.md

 Ever tried debugging HLS streams in a browser?
 I find it is a major pain...

-So, this extension also makes it possible to work with streams being played in a web player (via palette command `Open Network Inspector`).
+So, this extension also makes it possible to work with streams being played in a web player (via palette command `Open Browser Network Inspector`).
 It leverages the Chrome DevTools Protocol, and exposes within a table all requests for M3U8 playlists (on-demand or live).

 - Monitor multiple browser tabs, and easily identify what M3U8 requests are made by which tab.